kostasantonop/cs50-sql/final_project/DESIGN.md

 * The user entity:
     * PK user_id INT NOT NULL AUTO_INCREMENT:
     * username VARCHAR NOT NULL UNIQUE:
-        NOT NULL because a user cannot not have a username.
+        NOT NULL because a user cannot not have a username.\
         UNIQUE because 2 users cannot have the same username.
     * password VARCHAR NOT NULL:
          NOT NULL because a user cannot not have a username.
     * user_type ENUM('student', 'individual', 'family'):
         The user can be 1 of 3 types.
-Depending on what he is, his charge is calculated accordingly
+Depending on what he is, his charge is calculated accordingly.
     * email VARCHAR NOT NULL UNIQUE:
-        NOT NULL because a user cannot not have an email.
+        NOT NULL because a user cannot not have an email.\
         UNIQUE because a user cannot have multiple user_accounts with the same email.
     * charge DECIMAL(5, 2)  DEFAULT 7.99:
-        DECIMAL so as the charge of every user is calculated in euros/dollars (7.99 is 7 euros and 99  cents) DEFAULT 7.99 the charge corresponding to the 'individual' user_type which is supposedly the most common
+        DECIMAL so as the charge of every user is calculated in euros/dollars (7.99 is 7 euros and 99  cents).\
+        DEFAULT 7.99 the charge corresponding to the 'individual' user_type which is supposedly the most common.
     * user_date_of_creation DATETIME DEFAULT CURRENT_TIMESTAMP:
     * profile_picture BLOB:
-        The profile picture that every user is going to have on his profile BLOB usage is self-explanatory
+        The profile picture that every user is going to have on his profile.\
+        BLOB usage is self-explanatory
     * deleted TINYINT DEFAULT 0:
-        TINYINT because deleted is meant to be a boolean variable (0 or 1).
+        TINYINT because deleted is meant to be a boolean variable (0 or 1).\
         DEFAULT 0 means the playlist exists, when deleted = 1 the user is soft deleted.